svenkreiss/databench/docs/dev.rst

 Development
 -----------

 To contribute to Databench, fork the GitHub repository and clone it to your local machine.
-Then install your local version in editable mode into the ``virtualenv``:
+Then install your local version in editable mode into a ``virtualenv``:

 .. code-block:: bash